bcjanecek/King_County_Residential_Real_Estate_Bargain_Hunting/README.md

 Housing prices in King County, WA have been exploding over the past decade due to many factors including the availability of great jobs, a rich culture, and a plethora of outdoor recreation opportunities in the surrounding areas.
 It is now harder than ever for house hunters to find a bargain in what seems like is a perpetual sellers' market.

-My goal in this project to determine where and what types of house are still available at decent prices and develop a multiple linear regression model capable of giving the patient investor an indication whether or not he may be looking at a bargain.
-Meeting this goal will require careful data cleaning, exploratory data analysis capable of answering questions relating to our goal, thoughtful feature engineering, and finally an iterative approach to mutliple regression modelling.
+My goal in this project was to determine where, when, and what types of houses are still available at decent prices and develop a multiple linear regression model capable of giving the patient investor an indication whether or not they may be looking at a bargain.
+Meeting this goal required careful data cleaning, exploratory data analysis, thoughtful feature engineering, and finally an iterative approach to mutliple regression modelling.

 With a median home value of $472k (during the 2015-2016 time period, adjusted for inflation) prices are high but there are still deals to be found.